rice08/rice/README.md

 - 👋 Hi, I’m @thingsido
 - 👀 I’m interested in: Physical computing, piano, maths, cats
 - 🌱 I’m currently learning: Micropython, C++, Python
-- 📫 How to reach me: Via messages
+- 📫 How to reach me: Via comments

 <!---
 thingsido/thingsido is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.